There are 8.1 million Canadian family caregivers providing countless hours of unpaid support to their family and friends who have health issues.

-Family caregivers are also still carrying all the responsibilities of their normal life:
+Being a caregiver isn’t easy.
+Many family caregivers in Canada are also still carrying all the responsibilities of their normal life:

 - More than one in four of these 6 million family caregivers (28%) are still raising their children.

-Each day is unique for the thousands of Canadians caregivers who face the challenges associated with providing care — whether the care is for an older parent who has developed health issues, a spouse who has an accident or a new diagnosis, a child with special needs, or a friend who has cancer.
+Each day is unique for the thousands of Canadian family caregivers who face the challenges associated with providing care — whether the care is for an older parent who has developed health issues, a spouse who has had an accident or a new diagnosis, a child with special needs, or a friend who has cancer.

 What each of these family caregivers have in common is that each day is ripe with discoveries in caregiving, parenthood, work, and yourself.
 Fears.
 Joys.
 Failures.
 Frustrations.
 Hopes.
 Plus many almost-just-right successes.

-To highlight the importance of these daily caregiver issues, we’ve put together a snapshot of what a day in the life of one family caregiver can look like.
+To highlight being a caregiver and the importance of these daily caregiver issues, we’ve put together a snapshot of what a day in the life of one family caregiver can look like.

 Andrea is a Grade 2 teacher.
 Her husband Mike was diagnosed with multiple sclerosis and no longer works.
 They have two children, ages six and nine.
 Andrea’s parents live two hours away.
-While they are independent, her father is older than her mom and he has recently started exhibiting signs of memory loss.
+While her parents are still independent, Andrea’s father is older than her mom and he has recently started exhibiting signs of memory loss.

 Wake up, make breakfast, scramble to drop off the kids at before-school care.
 They are often the first ones there.
 This always leaves a pang of guilt.